 Your team will research, design, plan, implement and present their own solution to a contemporary engineering problem – developed with support from the Royal Air Force and Rolls-Royce – gaining feedback on their work from the engineering community.
 The challenge will open up potential new careers to your students and help put their school learning into context.

-There are three parts to the Tomorrow's Engineers EEP Robotics Challenge, which you can read about below.
+There are five parts to the Tomorrow's Engineers EEP Robotics Challenge.

 Challenge events take place at a regional level, followed by the national event where there are prizes on offer.